Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 }
 ```

-In this code `CoroutineScope` and `context` are used instead of an `Executor` and all the backpressure aspects are taken care
+Here, `CoroutineScope` and `context` are used instead of an `Executor` and all the backpressure aspects are taken care
 of by the coroutines machinery.
 Note that this implementation depends only on the small reactive streams library
-that defines `Publisher` interface and its friends.
+that defines the `Publisher` interface and its friends.

-It is straightforward to use from a coroutine:
+Using it from a coroutine is straightforward:

 ```kotlin
 fun main() = runBlocking<Unit> {